 They claim to select the healthiest cows from which they extract 0.5-gram samples under anaesthesia.
 Afterwards, the cow is free to return to the field.

 In 2013 the company’s Chief Scientific Officer, Professor Mark Post, presented the first clean meat burger to the world.
 The burger cost a staggering €250,000 to make, and its production was funded by the co-founder of Google, Sergey Brin.

 Mosa Meat was founded in 2016.
 Headquarters is in Maastricht, Netherland.

 Future Meat Technologies

 Future Meat Technologies claims their cells are not grown in chicken coops, meat processing factories, or barns but patented bioreactors.
-Products are indistinguishable from animal-based meat.
+As a result, products are indistinguishable from animal-based meat.

 Company Website: http://www.future-meat.com